Case Study: Adobe XD AirBnB

 Permitting the sharing and organizing of photos, videos, notes, recommendations, links, and more

 Allowing people to learn, favorite and save stories, discuss, and safely connect

 Since there was no general audience and the app was mobile, so it meant to fit more of a phone screen rather than a tablet, we felt that it was much easier for us to envision.
 We understood that apps that fit on tablets had to fill up that empty space, while apps that we had in our hands, we could envision easier.

 One of our ideas to show how to create a story with families while also encouraging travel through a creative way was by setting landmarks.
 I imagine landmarks as little pins scattered across the city/location the user was visiting.
-In our app, we focused a lot on NYC since that was the mid-point between me and Will, and many of our dates have been there.
+In our app, we focused a lot on NYC since that was the mid-point between me and Will, my partner on the project, and many of our dates have been there.
 We had an idea of what pins we would put on the site and how we could tell our story with them.

 Therefore, we thought about the app title, called Landmark which represented the landmarks around us, wherever we were visiting.
 In New York City, we thought about the following: